asalber/asalber.github.io/rkteaching/index.md

 You have to select the Mac Os distribution (<https://download.kde.org/stable/rkward/0.7.0/mac/RKWard-binary-0.7.0b_OSX10.11_KF5-5.42.0_needs_CRAN_R-3.5.0.pkg>) and follow the instructions there.
 It is required a Mac Os version 10.11 or higher.

-    The following video tutorial shows the installation process.

-    <iframe src="//www.youtube.com/embed/2t4zUOlgPG8" width="640" height="360" frameborder="0"> </iframe>

     If there is some error during the installation process, check for the possible solutions (<http://rkward.sourceforge.net/wiki/RKWard_on_Mac#Troubleshooting>)

-3. **Install the packages that rk.Teaching depends on**.
+1. **Install the packages that rk.Teaching depends on**.
 The rk.Teaching package depends on several packages that should be installed first.
 To install this packages you must run RKWard, open the R console and type the following commands:

     <pre><code>install.packages(c("R2HTML","car","e1071","Hmisc","plyr","ggplot2","prob","ez","remotes"))</code></pre>